tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 19

 justifications and within 10 calendar days from the date of execution of a financing contract, terminate the financing contract.
-Exercising the right of withdrawal obliges the borrower to return to the creditor any cash sums obtained under the financing contract and the borrower shall pay any due charges or profits against the period in which the amount of financing was withdrawn calculated based upon the agreedupon APR of charges.
+Exercising the right of withdrawal obliges the borrower to return to the creditor any cash sums obtained under the financing contract and the borrower shall pay any due charges or profits against the period in which the amount of financing was withdrawn calculated based upon the agreedupon Annual Percentage Rate of charges.
 The creditor may not claim any further withdrawal-related charges and should immediately return to the borrower any payment made by him in advance under the financing agreement.

 4) Annual Percentage Rate (APR), Finance Charge Rate (FCR), and Profit Rate (PR):

-+ The APR and the Profit Rate:
++ The Annual Percentage Rate and the Profit Rate:
-Criteria have been set for calculating APR, which is an internationally recognized indicator to disclose the actual cost of financing, including all administrative costs and fees.
-APR of charge must reflect all mandatory expenses or unavoidable costs involved in any transaction as shown in advertisements or by other means.
-For non-interest based products, a similar methodology shall be utilized, i.e. for related and similar cash flows, withdrawals, payments and other fees for the purpose of calculating APR of charge.
+Criteria have been set for calculating Annual Percentage Rate, which is an internationally recognized indicator to disclose the actual cost of financing, including all administrative costs and fees.
+Annual Percentage Rate of charge must reflect all mandatory expenses or unavoidable costs involved in any transaction as shown in advertisements or by other means.
+For non-interest based products, a similar methodology shall be utilized, i.e. for related and similar cash flows, withdrawals, payments and other fees for the purpose of calculating Annual Percentage Rate of charge.
 The total cost of financing for the borrower shall be determined including all mandatory costs except for fees payable by the borrower against violation of any of financing contract conditions.
-APR of charge shall be calculated based on the assumption that the financing contract will remain in effect for the agreed term and both the borrower and creditor will fulfill their obligations under the agreed terms and conditions.
+Annual Percentage Rate of charge shall be calculated based on the assumption that the financing contract will remain in effect for the agreed term and both the borrower and creditor will fulfill their obligations under the agreed terms and conditions.

 + Finance Charge Rate:

 Finance Charge Rate may be fixed or variable.
 The borrower must be notified in writing or via any other reliable means of any change in Finance Charge Rate.
-Such notification should include new APR, new total Finance Charge Rate set by the creditor, as well as the new schedule for debt amortization if so applied.
+Such notification should include new Annual Percentage Rate, new total Finance Charge Rate set by the creditor, as well as the new schedule for debt amortization if so applied.

 + Profit Rate:
 Profit Rate shall apply to all types of financing under all non-interest based financing contracts.
 Profit Rate means the rate used so as to generate profits from the invested funds, which also represent the Annual Percentage Rate.